 Micron engages third parties to conduct audits of our facilities using the RBA's Validated Assessment Program (VAP).
-In FY2022, Micron's VAP Audits identified isolated concerns related to labor practices of on-site suppliers at our Malaysia and Singapore sites.
+In FY2024, Micron's VAP Audits identified isolated concerns related to labor practices of on-site suppliers at our Singapore sites.
 These were corrected in a timely manner, as verified by RBA closure audits.

 Micron reserves the right to audit its suppliers.
-Indeed, Micron conducts audits of all suppliers operating on Micron sites, including labor agents, recruitment agents, security, janitorial, and food services, as well as subcontracted manufacturing.
+Indeed, Micron conducts audits of all suppliers operating on Micron sites, which may include labor agents, recruitment agents, security, janitorial, maintenance, and micron food services.
 These audits include suppliers' labor practices.
-In addition, the Company requires contract manufacturing suppliers to undergo VAP audits.
+In addition, the Company requires contract manufacturing suppliers to undergo RBA VAP audits.
 Many other Micron suppliers either retain third parties to conduct audits of their operations or are subject to audit by other RBA member companies.